Jimmy Alapag: Playing style

-Alapag is known for his three-point shooting, play-making, and decision-making during clutch moments.
-Despite his size, Alapag takes advantage of his speed and agility against defenders.
-When he was younger, he used to have a 40-inch vertical leap.
-However, he only dunked once in his PBA career.
-He is also known as a great leader on and off the court as he has great communication skills and work ethic, and is always willing to be a mentor to younger players.
+Jimmy Alapag earned recognition for his clutch three-point shooting, playmaking, and late-game decision-making.
+He leveraged his speed and agility to overcome his size disadvantage against defenders.
+Known for an impressive 40-inch vertical leap early in his career, he recorded only one dunk during his time in the PBA.
+Beyond his athletic skills, his communication, strong work ethic, and mentorship of younger players established him as a highly respected leader on and off the court.

 Personal life

 Alapag's parents are Filipino immigrants Crispin and Aurora Alapag.
 He's the youngest of six siblings.
 He considers his father as well as his elder brother Crispin Jr. as his two greatest influences in basketball.

 In August 2010, Alapag married Filipina actress Lari Jean “LJ” Moreno, the daughter of Ruel Ricafort and Debra Lacsamana, Alma Moreno's sister.
 Her sibling is Francis Ricafort.
 Officiant Pastor Robert Johnson performed the sunset christian wedding at the Catalina Terrace of Surf and Sand Resort in Laguna Beach, California.
 They were blessed with three children, Ian Maximus (whom they adopted), Keona Skye, and Calen Asher.
 In 2023, they welcomed their fourth child, Cayson Amory.
 They run a YouTube channel, Alapag Family Fun, which currently is close to 200,000 subscribers.
 In 2019, they were baptized before they moved to the US in 2020.